afelisatti/LiveTyping/Meetings/progress.md

+# Sunday February 2

+## Update

+* Splitted entities such as SupertypeDetective and TypePrinter for printing type info.
+* Added new test cases for tooltip coverage.

+## TODO

+* Left some legacy code within the TypeInfo hierarchy we need to review (it is used everywhere and we don't know how many tests it has).
+* Some test are failing just because of the order in which classes are printed, we need to try and apply some order there.

+# Sunday January 12

+## Update

+* It's been a long time since we last annotated our progress.
+* VM changes are done.
+We are working on the image side.
+* Working on the tooltip and how it is showned.
+* [QQ] Why does Array implements the message >>types?

 # Sunday December 8

+## Update

 * [BUG] Return types are not being collected when bytecode is `Quick return field 0 (0-based)`
 * We removed the return type for every class method in TypedArrayCollection and Collection (for the with: method)